Orasund/elm-communication-workgroup/contribute-to-elm.md

 Don't try add any big contribution to any of the elm/* packages.

-If you have an idea, try to implemented outside of elm/* and then write about it on discourse.
-Do not expect that idea to be included into elm.
+If you have an idea, try to implement it outside of elm/* and then write about it on Discourse.
+Do not expect that idea to be included into Elm.

 Success stories: